osks/ctenv/README.md

 developers.

 ctenv is a much more generic tool than that bash script and without the many hard-coded parts.
-Written i Python and support for config files and much more.
+Written in Python and support for config files and much more.